What is the Easiest Instrument for a Child to Learn?

 The actual cost of private music lessons will vary depending on what city you live in, and several other factors.

 Our teachers at the Rochester Academy of Music curated a list of the best instruments for kids.
-It begins with the most difficult and ends with the best choice.
+Now, let’s take a look at the easiest and best instruments for kids or beginners in general.

 Brass & Woodwinds